Ces\`{a}ro-like operator acting between Bloch type spaces: Introduction

 The Ces\`aro-like operator $\Cu$ defined above has attracted the interest of many mathematicians.
-For instance, Jin and Tang \cite{ces6} studied the boundedness(compactness) of $\Cu$ from one Dirichlet-type space $\mathcal {D}_{\alpha}$ into another one $\mathcal {D}_{\beta}$.
+Jin and Tang \cite{ces6} studied the boundedness and compactness of $\Cu$ from one Dirichlet-type space $\mathcal {D}_{\alpha}$ into another one $\mathcal {D}_{\beta}$.
 Bao, Sun and Wulan \cite{baoo} studied the range of $\Cu$ acting on $H^{\infty}$.
-Blasco \cite{blas} investigated the operators $\Cu$ induce by complex Borel measures on $[0, 1)$.
+Blasco \cite{blas,blas2} investigated the operators $\Cu$ on Hardy spaces and on weighted Dirichlet spaces induce by complex Borel measures on $[0, 1)$.
 Galanopoulos, Girela et al. \cite{03} studied the behaviour of the operators $\Cu$ on the Dirichlet space and on the analytic Besov spaces.
+Recently, Sun, Ye et al. \cite{syl} studied the operator $\Cu$ from Besov spaces to $X$, where $X$ is a Banach space of analytic functions in $\dd$ with $\Lambda^{s}_{\frac{1}{s}}\subseteq X \subseteq \mathcal {B}$.
+Bao, Guo et al. \cite{affa} completely characterized the measures $\mu$ such that $\Cu$ is bounded (compact) on Dirichlet space.
+In \cite{gxt}, the authors of this paper also considered the boundedness and compactness of $\Cu$ between Bergman space and Bloch space.
+Beltr\'{a}n-Meneu, Bonet and Jord\'{a} \cite{bel} systematically investigated the operator $\Cu$ on weighted Banach spaces of analytic function.
 The operators $\Cu$ associated to arbitrary complex Borel measures on $\dd$ the reader is referred to \cite{04,05}.

+The Bolch type spaces $\mathcal {B}^{\alpha}$ are closely connected to many analytic function spaces, such as Bergman space, Korenblum space, Lipschitz space, $F(p,q,s)$ space, mixed norm space et al. Therefore, the operator $\Cu$ acting between Bloch type spaces can serve as a good model when we study the operator $\Cu$ on the spaces.
+In this paper we study the action of the operator $\Cu$ between Bloch type spaces.
+The operator $\Cu$ on such spaces do not seem to have been studied extensively in the past, so we have attempted to collect here the consequences of applying to them various standard techniques of analysis.